DFE-Digital/technical-guidance/index.md

-# DfE technical guidance
+# DfE Digital technical guidance
 This site documents the technical standards and guidance that we expect teams working within the [Department for Education](https://www.gov.uk/government/organisations/department-for-education) to follow when building digital services.

 It complements the [Service Manual](https://www.gov.uk/service-manual), which covers service design more broadly.

 It is inspired by the [GDS Way](https://gds-way.cloudapps.digital) and the [Ministry of Justice Technical Guidance](https://ministryofjustice.github.io/technical-guidance/#moj-technical-guidance)

 ## Principles